iBridges-for-iRODS/iBridges/docs/source/metadata.rst

 .. code-block:: python

     from ibridges.export_metadata import export_metadata_to_dict

     coll = IrodsPath(session, <coll_path>).collection
     meta = Metadata(coll)
     export_metadata_to_dict(meta, session)

 The resulting dictionary is built like above and contains two more keys `subcollections` and `dataobjects`.
+Under `collections` we will find the extracted  metadata of all subcollection and under `dataobjects` the extracted metadata for all data objects.
-The member dictionaries contain the extra key `rel_path` which denotes the relative path to the collection from which we are extracting the metadata.
+Those extracted metadata are also represented by dictionaries as shown above, they only  contain one extra key `rel_path` which denotes the path relative to the collection from which we gave as input to the function.

 .. code-block:: json

     {'ibridges_metadata_version': 1.0,